NGĀ POU HERENGA:

 Whānau do not need to use the services of a funeral director.
 With the information and links on this site you can organise a funeral yourself.
 We are also sharing knowledge and skills and providing training for funeral guides/ngā pou herenga.
 They will provide information to whānau, who would like support to prepare the body/tūpāpaku of their loved one.
 They can also ensure compliance with administrative, legal and medical obligations, talk families through options, and work behind the scenes to ensure things run smoothly.

-Our organisation is investing in the resources and equipment needed: gurneys, Cold Plates/Atamira Matao and other items to be available for hire.
-We will keep costs low through having only an online presence, meeting people in their homes, at marae, and churches.
+We are investing in the resources and equipment.
+In lieu of embalming we have portable freezers and cooling pads available for hire.
+We keep costs low through having only an online presence, meeting people in their homes, at marae, and churches.

 Changing times, changing legislation